PAT457/Reality/README.md

 Reality
 =======

+(See how to run the download and run the game at the bottom.)

 Reality is a project mainly ran by Zambonie.
 Turtle5204, brang up the idea of making a game, and I accepted that.
 This game is written in C#, and using Monogame as its framework.
 Reality is a 2D sandbox game with quests, and a pretty good plot.